Martin Sommer: Retrial and imprisonment

-After his release he returned to West Germany where he married, fathered a child and filed for and received a pension for his service related disabilities.
+Sommer married, fathered a child and filed for and received a pension for his service-related disabilities.
 In 1957, he was indicted for complicity in the death of 101 concentration camp inmates.
 In July 1958 in Bayreuth district court in West Germany, he was ultimately convicted of 25 deaths and received a life sentence.
 Upon appeal, the case was upheld in May 1959 by the Federal Court.
-In 1971, Sommer was released from prison since there was no facility to continue his treatment of his wartime injuries.
-He was transferred to a hospital and in 1973 to a nursing home where he remained until his death in 1988.
+In 1971, Sommer was transferred to a hospital in Bad Tölz since there was no facility in prison to continue the treatment of his wartime injuries.
+Sommer requested clemency from Bavarian Minister-President Alfons Goppel, who rejected the request but agreed to transfer him to a nursing home.
+Sommer subsequently lived in a nursing home from 1973 to his death in 1988.
+He was officially prohibited from leaving the nursing home but violated this condition regularly and without sanction.